jordyfontoura/TryLess/README.md

-# ResultJS
+# Resultfy
-ResultJS is a TypeScript library designed to simplify error handling and reduce the need for extensive use of try-catch blocks.
+Resultfy is a TypeScript library designed to simplify error handling and reduce the need for extensive use of try-catch blocks.
 The library introduces a `Result` type that encapsulates both success and error states, along with a set of helper functions to streamline the handling of results.

 ## Features
 - Encapsulate success and error states in a single type